DeanLight/spannerlib/README.md

 The term graph is initialized with a root node, and every statement that is added to the term graph is a child subtree of that node.

-Each non rule statement is represented as a single node that contains a relation.
+Each non-rule statement is represented as a single node that contains a relation.

-A rule statement is represented by a subtree, who's root is an empty node that has two children:
+A rule statement is represented by a subtree, whose root is an empty node that has two children:
 1. a rule head relation node (contains the head relation of the rule).
-2. a rule body relations node, who's children are nodes that each contain a single rule body relation.
+2. a rule body relations node, whose children are nodes that each contain a single rule body relation.

 Nodes in the term graph must have the following attributes:
 1. type: the node's type.